 A student who completes the General Education Requirements to obtain an Associate's Degree in Surgical Technology is invited to the College Graduation Ceremonies.
-Advising on obtaining an Associate's Degree will be made available to the student in the Fall semester.
-At any time, the student may make an appointment with a college counselor to discuss his or her status.
+Students schedule an appointment with a Counselor in the Fall semester to start the process of applying for an Associate's Degree.